11 Dec Arctic Island Sea Kayaking & Sledding

 “Guiding people in this environment is unique.
 I’m always looking for that wow factor, that expectation that around the corner is something that is going to blow people’s mind.
 It’s an amazing honour and pleasure to be able to experience that as a guide.” – Jeff Allen

-This six day sea kayaking expedition will be conducted in and around the islands of Senja, Someroya, Kvaloya and Rebbenesoya as well as many smaller islands to explore and shall be a wild camping expedition exploring this remote arctic region.
+This seven day sea kayaking expedition will be conducted in and around the islands of Senja, Someroya, Kvaloya and Rebbenesoya as well as many other smaller island groups to explore and shall be a wild camping expedition exploring this remote arctic region.

-The expedition members will meet in Tromso, at Kaffebonne, on the 22nd April 2021 where we shall pick up the equipment required for the week’s expedition.
+The expedition members will meet in Tromso, at Kaffebonne, on the 1st May 2023 where we shall then depart to Kvaloya to meet up with our dog teams and prepare to head out into the mountains.

 The route for this expedition will take advantage of the current weather forecast that is pertinent to the region, which then gives us the flexibility to maximise our exploring potential.